Jameshin/Short_Course_KSCFE_2023/README.md

 2) Pruning
 3) Quantization

-This study has been initially conducted by Sajid Hussain who is UST graduate student in KISTI.
+This study was initiated by Sajid Hussain who is UST graduate student in KISTI.